Leveraging directed causal discovery to detect latent common causes: Related work

 \section{Related work}

+In this work, causal structure will be graphically represented as a directed acyclic graph (DAG).
 Methods for discovering the causal structure underlying a data generating process largely fall into two categories.
-The first, which we term \emph{global} causal discovery, attempts to reconstruct a (partially) undirected version of the DAG.
+The first, which we term \emph{global} causal discovery, attempts to reconstruct a (partially) undirected version of the causal structure.
 This approach is broadly split into two categories: constraint-based and score-based.
 The constraint-based approach employs conditional independence tests between the variables in question to determine which should share an edge in the causal structure.
-Examples include the PC algorithm~\cite{Sprite}, the IC algorithm~\cite{P}, as well as algorithms which allow for latent variables \cite{silva2006learning} and selection bias \cite{spirtes1995causal}.
-The score-based approach introduces a scoring function, such as Minimum Description Length, that evaluates each network with respect to some training data, and searches for the best network according to this function.
-Hybrid approaches employing both constraint- and score-based techniques to outperform either alone \cite{tsamardinos2006max}.
+Examples include the PC algorithm and the FCI algorithm~\citep{Sprite}, the IC algorithm~\citep{P}, as well as algorithms which allow for latent variables \citep{silva2006learning} and selection bias \citep{spirtes1995causal}.
+The score-based approach introduces a scoring function, such as Minimum Description Length, that evaluates each network with respect to some training data, and searches for the best network according to this function \citep{friedman1997bayesian}.
+Greedy equivalent search (GES) \citep{chickering2002optimal} is a prime example of the score based causal discovery.
+Hybrid approaches employing both constraint- and score-based techniques to outperform either alone \citep{tsamardinos2006max}.

 The main drawback of constraint-based algorithms is that, as they can only recover Markov equivalence classes, they are not always able to orient edges between dependent variables.
 Given correlated variables $A$ and $B$, these methods are unable to distinguish the structures depicted in Figure~\ref{bivariate_cases}.
 The second category of causal discovery algorithm, which we term \emph{local} or \emph{bivariate} causal discovery, aims to address this by exploiting notions of asymmetry between cause and effect.
 These methods specify different assumptions that aim to make such asymmetries testable at an observational level.